BibiHagan/go-product-api/README.md

 - 404, "Product does not exist Option not created"
 - 404, "Update error: Option Not Found"
 - 404, "Delete error: Option Not Found"

+# How to Install

+# How to Run app

+To start the webserver:

+    > go run .

+# How to Run tests

+    > go test -v